 It’s said that W.B.
 Yeats always thought that his words should be played out in song.
 Thus, what better time than this, during the centenary of the Easter Rising leaders' executions, to launch this moving musical tribute in which Irish artist Lisa Lambe brings to life his epic poem, "16 Dead Men."

 This beautiful collaboration is part of series created by producer Gary Moore and composer Steve Lynch.
-The release of this track, in aid of the Marie Keating Foundation, is just the start of a wider project to bring the poetry of Yeats to the world through music.
+The release of this track, in aid of the Marie Keating Foundation, was just the start of a wider project to bring the poetry of Yeats to the world through music.

 Moore told IrishCentral the team is “on a mission to bring the magic of Yeats to a new audience through the medium of music.
 To many, Yeats was a prolific figure in literature.
 However, his work is still as relevant today as it ever was and we hope that a new interpretation of his words will showcase his work in a contemporary way.
 Watch, listen, enjoy and share.”

 The group are now working on a much bigger project that will span Yeats’ life.

 In this video, for "16 Dead Men," Lambe performs the powerful score composed by Steve Lynch, of Stellarsound, accompanied by Fiachna O Braonáin and Martin Brundsen.
 Renowned director Alan Gilsenan brought his love of Yeats to life, creating the beautifully photographic music video featuring the other-worldly Lambe alongside archive footage and photography of Yeats and Dublin during the Rising of 1916.